-Oestrogel is also known as Estradiol (which is spelled Oestradiol in the UK).
-It is a synthetic form of oestrogen, which occurs naturally in a woman´s body.
+Oestrogel is also known as estradiol (spelled oestradiol in the UK).
+It is a synthetic form of oestrogen, which occurs naturally in the female body.
 Oestrogel is used to manage the symptoms of menopause which can include:

 Oestrogen is a female sex hormone which is naturally produced by the ovaries.
-It contributes to the development of a young woman when she reaches puberty.
-It also helps the body to regulate a woman´s menstruation cycle.
-During a woman´s reproductive years the levels of oestrogen rise in her body once a month which causes an egg to be released from her ovaries.
+It contributes to the development of a young woman when she reaches puberty and also helps the body to regulate a woman’s menstruation cycle.
+During a woman’s reproductive years, the levels of oestrogen rise in the body once a month which causes an egg to be released from the ovaries.
 In addition, oestrogen facilitates the implantation and fertilisation of the egg.
-If the egg is fertilised by a sperm cell a woman becomes pregnant.
-Note that the other main female sex hormone is progestogen, which helps the egg to implant in the lining of the womb.
-There is no progestogen in Oestrogel.
+If the egg is fertilised by a sperm cell, a woman becomes pregnant.
+The other main female sex hormone is progestogen, which helps the egg to implant in the lining of the womb, but there is no progestogen in Oestrogel.

 There are three main types of oestrogen:

-- Oestradiol: this is the strongest that is produced by the ovaries.
-It is linked with female reproduction and the reproductive organs
+- Oestradiol –the strongest that is produced by the ovaries.
+It is linked with female reproduction and the reproductive organs;

-- Oestrone: this is also produced by the ovaries but is not as strong as oestradiol.
-It is the main hormone produced in women who have gone through the menopause
+- Oestrone – also produced by the ovaries but not as strong as oestradiol.
+It is the main hormone produced in women who have gone through the menopause;

 Oestrogen also assists with the development of the brain, skin and bones.
-Osteoporosis (thinning of the bones resulting in fractures being more likely) is more common in post-menopausal and older women due to low oestrogen levels.
-Your doctor may prescribe Oestrogel for this condition.
+Osteoporosis (thinning of the bones resulting in fractures being more likely) is more common in post-menopausal and older women due to low oestrogen levels, and your doctor may prescribe Oestrogel for this condition.

 When is Oestrogel used?

-Oestrogel is used when a woman wants to use hormone replacement therapy to help with the symptoms of the menopause.
-Oestrogel is easy to use as it comes in gel form and is applied to the body once a day.
-Other forms of HRT come as tablets, skin patches, vaginal creams, rings or pessaries.
-Many women find Oestrogel convenient as it just has to be rubbed into the skin each day.
+Oestrogel is used when a woman wants to use HRT to help with the symptoms of the menopause.
+Oestrogel is easy to use as it comes in gel form and is applied to the body once a day, whereas other forms of HRT come as tablets, skin patches, vaginal creams, rings or pessaries.
+Many women find Oestrogel a convenient way of taking supplemental oestrogen as it merely has to be rubbed into the skin each day.
 This is a short-term solution to the symptoms of the menopause such as hot flushes, sweating, mood swings and vaginal dryness.
 It can be taken for up to a year and after this should be reviewed annually by a doctor.

 How do you use Oestrogel?

-Oestrogel is applied each day externally to the body below the waist.
-It is usually put on the buttocks, inner thighs or stomach.
-You must not put Oestrogel on or near the breasts or face.
-Neither must it be applied to damaged or irritated skin.
-It should be applied at approximately the same every day, preferably after bathing or showering.
-Ensure your hands are clean and wash them after the application.
-Spread the gel gently over a small area of your skin and wait a few moments before getting dressed to allow the gel to absorb.
-Do not apply skin creams or powders on the area where you have applied the Oestrogel.
-You apply one dose of Oestrogel daily which is dispensed by the applicator in 1.25mg doses.
+Apply one dose of Oestrogel daily which is dispensed by the applicator in 1.25 mg doses.
 You may need to use this medication continuously or your doctor may advise you to take a break each month (usually for seven days).
 Always follow the instructions of your doctor.
-If you have not had a hysterectomy (your uterus is intact) your doctor should prescribe you progestogen to take for a minimum of twelve days a month.
-This is to prevent the risk of endometrial cancer, which is more likely in a woman who takes only Oestrogel and still has her uterus.
-If you have had a hysterectomy you do not need to take progestogen as well.
+If you have not had a hysterectomy (i.e. your uterus is intact), your doctor should prescribe you progestogen to take for a minimum of 12 days a month to prevent the risk of endometrial cancer, which is more likely in a woman who takes only Oestrogel supplemental oestrogen and still has her uterus.
+If you have had a hysterectomy, you do not need to take progestogen as well.
 You should not discontinue Oestrogel without talking to your doctor.

 What dosages are there?

-One 1.25 g dose contains 0.75 mg of Oestrogen.
-The common dose is one dose per day, however, you should always follow the dosage prescribed by your doctor as this will depend on your individual circumstances.
-If you forget to apply your Oestrogel you should not take a double dose.
-If you are due a dose within twelve hours then wait to apply the next dose.
-If your next dose is due in more than twelve hours then apply the missed dose straight away and the next usual dose at the normal time.
+One 1.25 g dose contains 0.75 mg of oestrogen and the common treatment is one dose per day.
+However, you should always follow the dosage prescribed by your doctor as this will depend on your individual circumstances.
+If you forget to apply your Oestrogel supplemental oestrogen, you should not take a double dose.
+If you are due a dose within 12 hours, wait to apply the next dose.
+If your next dose is due in more than 12 hours then apply the missed dose straight away and the next usual dose at the normal time.

 What are the side effects of Oestrogel?

-- Have or have had a history of thrombosis or blood clots
+- Have or have a history of thrombosis or blood clots;

-If you suspect you are pregnant you should stop taking Oestrogel and consult your doctor as soon as possible.
+If you suspect you are pregnant, you should stop taking Oestrogel and consult your doctor as soon as possible.
 It is important to tell your doctor about any medication you are taking (including herbal medicines) or illnesses you have had before taking Oestrogel.
-It is advisable not to use Oestrogel for the treatment of menopause symptoms long term.
-Your doctor should review your individual situation after you have been taking Oestrogel for twelve months.
+It is advisable not to use Oestrogel supplemental oestrogen for the treatment of menopause symptoms over the long term.
+Your doctor should review your individual situation after you have been taking Oestrogel for 12 months.

 This medicine is not a contraceptive.
-It is important to know that for most women below 50 years of age and have gone through the menopause you could still be fertile for up to two years.
-If you are over 50 years of age and have gone through the menopause you are still considered to be fertile for up to one year after your last period.
-Therefore you could get pregnant during this time and while taking Oestrogel so you should use a non-hormonal form of contraception.
+It is important to know that most women below 50 years of age who have gone through the menopause could still be fertile for up to two years.
+If you are over 50 years of age and have gone through the menopause, you are still considered to be fertile for up to one year after your last period.
+You could therefore get pregnant during this time and while taking Oestrogel, so you should also use a non-hormonal form of contraception.

 Does Oestrogel interact with other medication?

-As with all medicines, Oestrogel can interact with other medication.
-The following medicines can interact with Oestrogel:
+As with all medicines, Oestrogel supplemental oestrogen can interact with other medication, including the following:

 Where can you buy Oestrogel?

-You need a prescription from a doctor to buy Oestrogel at a pharmacy.
+You need a prescription from a doctor to buy Oestrogel supplemental oestrogen at a pharmacy.